 🍽 Serving ideas

-While these creamy mashed potatoes are a great side dish for any weeknight dinner, I especially love serving them alongside these dinner recipes and other side dishes:
+While these creamy potatoes are a great side dish for any weeknight dinner, I especially love serving them alongside these dinner recipes and other side dishes:

 🍷 Best wine pairings